fengyuanchen/compressorjs/README.md

 The mime type of the output image.
 By default, the original mime type of the source image file will be used.

+### convertTypes

+- Type: `Array` or `string` (multiple types should be separated by commas)
+- Default: `['image/png']`
+- Examples:
+  - `['image/png', 'image/webp']`
+  - `'image/png,image/webp'`

+Files whose file type is included in this list, and whose file size exceeds the `convertSize` value will be converted to JPEGs.

 ### convertSize

 - Type: `number`
 - Default: `5000000` (5 MB)

-PNG files over this value will be converted to JPEGs.
+Files whose file type is included in the `convertTypes` list, and whose file size exceeds this value will be converted to JPEGs.
 To disable this, just set the value to `Infinity`.

 **Examples**: